eslint/rfcs/designs/2025-define-plugin/README.md

 ```

 If any `config` value is provided as an array instead of an object, `name` and `plugins` will be added to its first element only.
+This allows plugin authors to define longer plugins with arrays of config objects.

 #### Configs Examples